What is an individual flexibility arrangement?

 The Fair Work Act 2009 (FW Act) provides that a flexibility term in an enterprise agreement can vary any term or condition permitted in the enterprise agreement.
 It must result in the employee being better off overall than they would be if no arrangement was made.

+The terms and conditions that can be varied in any given agreement depend upon the scope of the agreement’s IFA clause.
 Paragraph 41 of the Workplace Bargaining Policy 2018 encourages agencies to consider a broad range of terms and conditions to vary to suit their specific business needs.

 For example, an employee may wish to request an IFA to increase their annual leave entitlement in exchange for less remuneration.
 Alternatively, an employer may wish to use an IFA as a retention tool to provide additional remuneration and/or conditions to a highly skilled employee.